Get your home holiday-ready 🎄 SEE ALL IDEAS

-How to Make Weed Killer: 6 Methods That are Both Natural and Effective
+How to Make Weed Killer: 6 Methods That Are Both Natural and Effective

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

 You work hard on your garden, so the last thing you want is gnarly weeds littering your lawn or popping up smack dab in the middle of your prized petunias.
 Weeds can even sneak into your driveway or sidewalk, becoming a tripping hazard as well as an eyesore.

-There’s no need to spend your summer on hands and knees yanking them out, and no reason to resort to pricey chemical killers whose toxins can damage your property.
+There’s no need to spend your summer on hands and knees yanking them out, and no reason to resort to pricey chemical concoctions whose toxins can damage your yard.
 Instead, follow any of these easy, practical methods for a home remedy to kill weeds and attack those irksome interlopers ASAP.
 Just take care not to douse nearby plants because these equal-opportunity herbicides won’t discriminate between weeds and your landscaped lovelies.

 RELATED: The Best Landscape Fabric for Blocking Out Weeds